How to Sell Your Car Fast in Colombia Without Scammers

 Payment by check

-The price too high with urgency
+The too-high price with urgency

 The transfer: how to do it without problems